RuthGendro/ruthgendro.github.io/README.md

-# ruthgendro.github.io
+# Ruth Gendro's Portfolio

-Portfolio website to showcase the projects I have worked on thus far.
-Developed using HTML5, CSS3, JavaScript, jQuery, and Bootstrap.
+A webpage built by me, intended to showcase my other web pages and projects.
+Created using HTML, CSS, JavaScript, jQuery, and Bootstrap.

+# Sections

+The sections of the portfolio consist of the following:

+* Homepage
+* Portfolio
+* About
+* Resume